vinzenzzinecker98/Doc_Authenticator_Dapp/README.md

 ## How to setup:
 install truffle
     `npm install -g truffle`

-Clone this repository
+And clone this repository.

 In the /client directory, run:
     `npm install @drizzle/store`

 ## How to run:
-In the root directory, run
+In the main directory, run
 ```
 truffle develop
 (develop)$ compile